rob10campbell/PRoPS-colloids_setup/02-HOOMDblue-Install-Guide.md

 $ python --version
 Python 2.7.16
 ```
-Check that you can specify Python 3 with "python3"
+Check that you can specify Python 3 with `python3`
 ```bash
 $ python3 --version
 Python 3.9.6
 ```
-Or by running python3 to see which version loads (you can then exit Python with the "quit()" command).
+Or by running python3 to see which version loads (you can then exit Python with the `quit()` command).
 ```bash
 $ python3
 Python 3.9.6 (default, Aug  4 2021, 22:40:34)